pawelgodula/kaggle-dsb-2019/README.md

 - Feature Engineering: heavy aggregations over multiple time windows -> I used parallelization with concurrent.futures to speed up the pipeline

 ## Comments on the architecture

-Our best single model scored 0.80550 on Private LB, which would be enough for 3rd place.
-Unfortunately, it was rather impossible to select it among our solutions- it had neither the best CV (0.8064) nor LB (0.8150).
-Our best submission was a weighted average of 3 models (0.25, 0.25, 0.5), but scored the same on LB as one of the models in the mix.
-Maybe the fact that we didn’t pay much attention to stacking (and that stacking gave us no improvement, and was much worse than the best single model) was our biggest mistake.
-We invested everything into feature engineering because the data was so interesting to analyze.

 There are a few main ideas that we think we have done differently vs. others, and which gave us the lead on public LB.